 Crazy, weird, mental, unhinged, weak, failure—these are some of the descriptors that can keep an individual from therapy.
 Judgment from other parents, peers, a partner, or from oneself can keep an individual from seeking therapy.
 You can see why we get stuck with our own emotional baggage and why children can get stuck with theirs.

 Strong, brave, thriving, unique, bold, grit—these are some of the words society is beginning to embrace when we talk about self-care such as counseling or therapy.

 The stigma of therapy is real, but it’s changing.
 Giving your child the tools to cope with the world around them is priceless.
 Taking your child to a therapist or counselor is an act of courage—not weakness—and is an invaluable investment in your child’s future.

 Looking for an alternative to traditional therapy for children?
-Our Art Therapist, Tonja Graves, specializes in supporting clients between the ages of 4 and 12 and would be happy to meet with you.
+Our Art Therapist, Tonja Graves, specializes in supporting clients of all ages and would be happy to meet with you.